MartinThoma/MartinThoma.github.io/_posts/2011-09-26-lolcats-hermes-favorite-activity.md

 ---
 Cats are sometimes so crazy.

-This cat obviously loves beeing thrown on a bed.
+This cat obviously loves being thrown on a bed.

 Have fun with the Lolcat-Clip: